GDSC-PHCET/code-recipes/README.md

 cd code-recipes
 git checkout -b branchname
 ```
-Here "branchname" is the name of your branch in your device, the branchname is preferred to be related to the issue you are solving.
+Here "branchname" is the name of your branch in your local machine, the branchname is preferred to be related to the issue you are solving.

 4. **Make Changes:** Make the necessary changes or contributions to the project.